 The Candy Candy Manga

 The "Candy Candy" manga was written by Kyoko Mizuki and illustrated by Yumiko Igarashi.
-Based on Mizuki's original manuscript, the manga story was first serialized monthly in the children's comic magazine Nakayoshi (なかよし) from April 1975 to March 1979.
-In reality, the Nakayoshi released the magazines a month ahead of their monthly issue date.
-Approximately 40 to 50 pages of the story were published in each monthly issue (except for the months of November 1975, December 1976, January 1978, and June 1978).
+The story is based on Mizuki's original manuscript and was first serialized in the children's monthly comic magazine Nakayoshi (なかよし) from April 1975 to March 1979.
+In reality, Nakayoshi released the magazines a month ahead of their monthly issue date.
+Approximately 30 to 50 pages of the story were published in each issue (except for the months of November 1975, December 1976, January 1978, and June 1978).
+Preceding the first page of the story would be a full page (sometimes 2 or 3) of Igarashi's colored illustrations from her 1976-1977 artbooks.
+During its time, the manga story.
 "Candy Candy" was a best-selling hit for Nakayoshi, selling more than 1.8 million copies during its serialized run.

 The editor Kodansha (なかよし) published the 9-volume manga (tankoban) simultaneously with Nakayoshi's magazine from October 1975 until March 1979.
 Surprisingly, certain storyline events in the Nakayoshi issue were illustrated and written differently from the manga tankoban version.
 For example, in the January 1979 Nakayoshi issue, Igarashi had illustrated a scene where Candy discovers a second Ardlay crest under Albert's pillow.
 This effectively reveals Albert's hidden identity to the readers, a fact that Mizuki was not willing to reveal at this point in the story.
 This and other unexpected changes in Mizuki's original manuscript were made by Igarashi and the editor without the author's knowledge.
 According to Igarashi, Mizuki was away on a European trip and could not be readily consulted.
 Upon discovering the changes, Mizuki insisted her original story be portrayed in the manga tankoban.